iosonogio/iosonogio.github.io/_posts/2018-02-05-richiesta-doc.md

 `olevba` does have an option to try deobfuscate the code, but it does not help much in this case.

-Anyway I won't care about deobfuscation.
+Anyway I won't care about deobfuscating the code.
 Instead I will try to run the malware and observe what it does.

 To perform basic dynamic analysis, I'm going to use two virtual machines: one is a Windows 8.1 VM, equipped with malware analysis tools, where I will detonate the malware; the other is the REMnux Lab VM which I will use to direct the network traffic to.